How to pick up a conversation mid-stream without handing her a recap she'll gloss over

 Mei

 Mei is soft-spoken and pays close attention to emotional nuance, which makes her particularly good at picking up on what you are actually feeling underneath a brief opener.
-Mei rewards openers that are honest and a little vulnerable, even if they are short, because she will follow the emotional thread wherever it leads rather than waiting for more information.
+Mei rewards openers that are honest and a little vulnerable, even if they are short, because she will follow the emotional thread wherever it leads instead of waiting for more information.

 Lesia Sar

-Lesia Sar has a more composed, intellectually alive quality that works well for openers that open a question rather than close one.
-Lesia Sar tends to engage more deeply when the first message has some curiosity or complexity built in, something she can actually think about with you rather than a mood she simply confirms.
+Lesia Sar has a more composed, intellectually alive quality that works well for openers that open a question instead of close one.
+Lesia Sar tends to engage more deeply when the first message has some curiosity or complexity built in, something she can actually think about with you instead of a mood she simply confirms.

 When you genuinely need to give context